 Factoids:

 Nautical twilight is a term used to describe the time of day when the sun is between 6 and 12 degrees below the horizon.
 During this time, the sky is still relatively bright, but the horizon is difficult to distinguish.
 The nautical twilight is a good time for navigators at sea to take celestial sights, as the horizon is still visible but the sun’s glare is not as strong as it is during the day.
 It is also a good time for outdoor activities such as fishing, hiking, and photography.
-When you are on a fishing charter and the captain says it is about to be Nautical twilight get your cameras ready and you might hear it too.
+When you are on a fishing charter and the captain says it is about to be Nautical Twilight get your cameras ready and you might hear it too.

 Nautical dawn occurs during the blue hour, just before astronomical dawn and the start of the civil twilight period.
 During the nautical dawn, the sky begins to lighten and the horizon becomes visible, but the sun is still below the horizon.
-The blue hour is a term used to describe the period of time just before sunrise or just after sunset when the sky is bathed in soft, blue light.
+The blue hour is a term used to describe the period just before sunrise or just after sunset when the sky is bathed in soft, blue light.
 It is a popular time for photographers, as the low light and cool colors can create some stunning images.
 As the nautical dawn transitions into the astronomical dawn, the sun is still below the horizon but it is beginning to approach it.
 The civil twilight period begins when the sun is less than 6 degrees below the horizon and continues until sunrise or sunset.